Skip to main content

 Storefront Toolkit

-Brandon can use the Storefront Toolkit to test and troubleshoot campaigns on a staging instance.
-The staging instance is where he brings the application and data together before deploying to a production instance.
+You can use the Storefront Toolkit to test and troubleshoot campaigns on a staging instance.
+The staging instance is where you bring the app and data together before deploying to a production instance.

-5. Set a date and time for the storefront and view the storefront.
-He can check that his promotions work within the right time periods.
+4. Set a date and time for the storefront and view the storefront.
+You can check that your promotions work within the right time periods.

-In this unit, you followed along with Brandon Wilson as he created a campaign using the qualifiers and promotions he configured in previous units.
+In this unit, you created a campaign by using the qualifiers and promotions you configured in previous units.
 You also learned how to manage, view, and troubleshoot campaigns.